brokenblade84/RJAR.Exceptions/README.md

 }
 ```

-The response generate for this exception will have the same format as the functional exception, but the message returned as result will be generic.
+The response generated for this exception will have the same format as the functional exception, but the message returned as a result will be generic.
 If you want to know the real message of the exception you would need to find it in your application logging,

 e.g.